-Covid 19: Canada’s Global Initiative for Vaccine Equity
+COVID–19: Canada’s Global Initiative for Vaccine Equity

 In response to global calls for support to enhance vaccine roll-out in early 2022, Canada launched Canada’s Global Initiative for Vaccine Equity (CanGIVE), a $317 million signature initiative to bolster COVID-19 vaccine delivery, strengthen health systems and increase regional vaccine manufacturing capacity.

-As the world moves beyond emergency pandemic response, continued access to COVID-19 vaccines, tests and treatments will remain critical for high-risk groups.
+As the world moves beyond emergency pandemic response, continued access to COVID-19 vaccines, tests and treatments remains critical for high-risk groups.
 In some low- and lower-middle income countries, vaccination rates remain low and health systems have been overstretched by the pandemic.
 This poses significant challenges to long-term COVID-19 management and recovery efforts.
 Countries require support to integrate COVID-19 vaccination into ongoing immunization programs and primary health services in a way that strengthens the broader health system and reverses the backsliding trend in routine immunization that occurred over the pandemic.

-Canada is contributing to these efforts, building on Canada’s long-standing commitment to investing in and supporting health systems worldwide.
-Through CanGIVE, Canada will continue to support vaccination for high-risk groups where vaccination coverage remains low, particularly in humanitarian contexts and hard-to-reach places.
+Canada is contributing to these efforts.Through CanGIVE, Canada supports vaccination for high-risk groups where vaccination coverage remains low, particularly in humanitarian contexts and hard-to-reach places.

 The initiative builds on Canada’s long-standing commitment to investing in and supporting health systems worldwide.